Black Cherry (Koda Kumi album)

-Black Cherry is Koda Kumi's fifth studio album and first original album since secret (2005).
+Black Cherry is the fifth studio album by Japanese singer-songwriter Koda Kumi, released on December 20, 2006 by Rhythm Zone.
+It was her first original album since Secret (2005).
 It charted at No. 1 on Oricon, continuing the artist's streak and staying at No. 1 for one month.
 It remained on the charts for sixty weeks.
 It was released in CD, CD+DVD and CD+2DVD, with the latter being a limited edition that carried her movie debut Cherry Girl.
 The entire film's score was from the album.

 Background and release

-Black Cherry is Japanese singer-songwriter Koda Kumi's fifth studio album and eighth album overall.
-While it was only a year since her last studio album, secret, two compilation albums and a remix album were released between secret and Black Cherry: Best: First Things (2005), Best: Second Session (2006) and the limited digital album Koda Kumi Remix Album (2006).
+Black Cherry is Koda Kumi's fifth studio album and eighth album overall.
+While it was only a year since her last studio album, Secret, two compilation albums and a remix album were released between Secret and Black Cherry: Best: First Things (2005), Best: Second Session (2006) and the limited digital album Koda Kumi Remix Album (2006).
 The album became her third consecutive album to chart at No. 1 on the Oricon Albums Charts, where it remained for one full month, charted for sixty-seven consecutive weeks.

 It was released in CD, CD+DVD and a limited CD+2DVD.
-Each version contained different album artwork with Kumi donning different classical outfits on each cover.
+Each version contained different album artwork with Koda donning different classical outfits on each cover.
 First press editions of the album carried three bonus tracks: an English solo version of "Twinkle" (the original version was on the Amazing Nuts! soundtrack – Taiwanese singer Show Lo also carried an English version featuring Kumi on his album Speshow), the 2006 theme for the Crayon Shin-chan film "GO WAY!!", and two solo renditions of "Won't Be Long", which Kumi had originally collaborated for with Exile).
-The limited editions also contained an access code to Koda Kumi's playroom, a chance to win album goods and a bonus behind-the-scenes making of the music videos on the DVD.
+The limited editions also contained an access code to Koda's playroom, a chance to win album goods and a bonus behind-the-scenes making of the music videos on the DVD.

-The limited CD+2DVD editions held the short film Cherry Girl, which was Koda Kumi's debut acting role.
+The limited CD+2DVD editions held the short film Cherry Girl, which was Koda's debut acting role.
 The film was produced by the same team who created the drama Busu no Hitomi ni Koishiteru, which Koda Kumi had performed the theme "Koi no Tsubomi" (2006).
-The track "Milk Tea" was the first time Kumi wrote and composed a song that was featured on an album.
+The track "Milk Tea" was the first time Koda wrote and composed a song that was featured on an album.
 The album's introduction was later given a full version on her 2008 studio album, Kingdom.